pavoltravnik/maxims-of-law/maxims-of-law.md

 Natura appetit perfectum, ita et lex.
 Nature aspires to perfection, and so does the law.
 Hob.
 144.

-Natura non facit saltum, ita nec lex. nature makes no leap, nor does the law.
+Natura non facit saltum, ita nec lex.
+Nature makes no leap, nor does the law.
 Co.
 Litt.
 238.

 Natura no facit vacuum, nec lex supervacuum.
 Nature makes no vacuum, the law no supervacuum.
 Co.
 Litt.
 79.